Dr Rair Macedo

 - Lord Kelvin Postgraduate Scholarship

-Principal Investigator: Dr. Rair Macedo
+Principal investigator: Dr. Rair Macedo

-Funding Source: University of Glasgow
+Funding source: The University of Glasgow

-Start date: 2015; End date: 2016
+Start Date: 2015; End date: 2016

 Supervision